Copyright 2018 United Kingdom Research and Innovation

 def update_reference_frame(self):

-r'''Transforms the system origin to the rotation_axis position
+r'''Transforms the system origin to the rotation_axis position, or the volume centre for Cone3D_Flex geometry

 '''